Gloster Gamecock: Development

 The origins of the Gamecock can be found in the earlier Gloster Grebe.
 During the mid-1920s, this fighter had proven itself to be relatively popular amongst the pilots of the Royal Air Force (RAF), which typically praised it for its high maximum speed for the era and its manoeuvrability.
-However, it was also clearly recognised that the Grebe also had some shortcomings even in its later models.
-One prominent one was the unsatisfactory performance of the Armstrong Siddeley Jaguar engine, which had developed a reputation with ground crews for its poor reliability as well as being difficult to service.
-Accordingly, Gloster became keenly interested in the replacement of the Jaguar with another engine, and took an interest in the promising Bristol Jupiter radial engine that could deliver similar performance to the Jaguar while being both lighter and considerably less complex.
+It was recognised that the Grebe also had some shortcomings, even in its later models.
+A prominent failing was the unsatisfactory performance of the Armstrong Siddeley Jaguar engine, which had developed a reputation with ground crews for its poor reliability as well as being difficult to service.
+Gloster became keenly interested in the replacement of the Jaguar with another engine and took an interest in the promising Bristol Jupiter radial engine that could deliver similar performance to the Jaguar while lighter and considerably less complex.

-During the summer of 1924, the Air Ministry issued Specification 37/23, which was tailed around the development of a Jupiter-powered version of the Grebe.
+During the summer of 1924, the Air Ministry issued Specification 37/23, which was tailored around the development of a Jupiter-powered version of the Grebe.
 Gloster commenced work on the project immediately thereafter.
 Gloster's design team, headed by Henry Folland, had also identified numerous improvements, typically relating to the aircraft's structure, that could be made.
 The fuselage was composed almost completely out of wood, although steel tie-rods were used for internal bracing, as well as a combination of aluminium and asbestos for a fireproof bulkhead at the back of the engine bay.
 One of the more distinctive changes on the new aircraft was the adoption of internally-mounted machine guns in place of the Grebe's external armament arrangement along the top of the fuselage.